 Rock Guitar Lick 5

 Pretty easy to play guitar lick.
 Just in case, I included both fast and slow version in the audio example.
-The series of quickly played notes at the beginning are played as a trill by hammer on and pull off legato technique.
+The series of quickly alternating, trilling notes at the beginning are played by hammer on and pull off legato technique.

 6. Fast but not So Hard to Perform Lick

-Despite the phrase is swift, it's may be not the easiest one for beginners, but with some practice quite playable, because the ascending figure is almost fully played by legato technique with the fretting hand.
+Despite the phrase is swift and it may not be the easiest one for beginners, but with some practice, quite playable because the ascending figure is almost fully played by legato technique with the fretting hand.

 The picking hand only strikes the first note on each string while rising up, this helps to pump the volume and punch to otherwise still legato sequence.